-is an organized integration of hardware and software technologies, data, processes, and human elements designed to produce timely, integrated, relevant, accurate, and useful information for decision-making purposes.
 The hardware components, which are discussed in more detail in Chapter 2, include input, output, and memory devices and vary depending on the application and the organization.
+MIS software, also covered If an organization has defined its strategic goals, objectives, and critical success factors, then structuring the data component to define what type of data is collected and in what form is usually easy.

-MIS software, also covered in Chapter 2, can include commercial programs, software developed in-house, or both.
+in Chapter 2, can include commercial programs, software developed in-house, or both.
 The application or organization determines the type of software used.
 Processes are usually methods for performing a task in an MIS application.
 The human element includes users, programmers, systems analysts, and other technical personnel.
 This book emphasizes users of MISs.